nv-legate/legate/docs/legate/source/developer/style.rst

 #.
 Functions should be short and sweet.
 They should do one thing, and do it very well.
 A
    general rule is that if a particular function exceeds 50 lines, or 3 levels of nesting then it should be broken up into smaller pieces.

 #.
 Functions that are used only in the current translation unit should be moved inside
    anonymous namespaces.

 #.
 Functions should not take in-out parameters if this can be avoided.
 If possible, if a
    function produces some effect, it should return it as a value.

 #.
+Do not use raw pointer arguments for input parameters.
+Use either smart pointers,
+   references, or, when necessary, ``std::reference_wrapper``.
+Similarly, never use ``nullptr`` to indicate lack of value for a pointer-like type.
+If a pointer argument is optional to the caller, then wrap it in a ``std::optional`` instead.
+Legate assumes all pointers to be non-NULL.

+#.
 Functions taking out-parameters (if it cannot be avoided), should take them as a
    pointer, not by reference.
 Out-parameters must come last in the function definition.
 For example: